 In general, Tax-Exempt Investors are subject to U.S. federal income taxation with respect to any unrelated business taxable income ("UBTI") they derive.
-UBTI generally does not include dividends or gains from the sale, exchange or other disposition of property other than inventory or property held primarily for sale to customers in the ordinary course of a trade or business.
+UBTI generally does not include certain specified types of income, including dividends or gains from the sale, exchange or other disposition of property other than inventory or property held primarily for sale to customers in the ordinary course of a trade or business.
 However, UBTI includes "unrelated debt-financed income," which is generally defined as any income derived from property in respect of which "acquisition indebtedness" is outstanding, even if the income would otherwise be excluded in computing UBTI.

-In general, a Tax-Exempt Investor's income from an investment in the Fund should not be treated as resulting in UBTI, provided that the Tax-Exempt Investor's acquisition of its Shares is not debt-financed, even if the Fund recognizes income that would be UBTI if derived directly by the Tax-Exempt Investor.
-If a Tax-Exempt Investor's acquisition of its Shares is debt-financed, all or a portion of such Tax-Exempt Investor's income attributable to its Shares will be included in UBTI.
+In general, a Tax-Exempt Investor's income from an investment in the Fund should not be treated as resulting in UBTI, provided that the Tax-Exempt Investor's acquisition of its Shares is not debt-financed.
+Specifically, a Tax-Exempt Investor's income from the Fund should not be treated as UBTI as a consequence of the Fund's recognition of any income that would be treated as UBTI if derived directly by the Tax-Exempt Investor, including the Fund's share of any income arising from a fork, airdrop or similar occurrence.
+If a Tax-Exempt Investor's acquisition of any Shares is debt-financed, all or a portion of such Tax-Exempt Investor's income attributable to such Shares will be included in UBTI.
 The portion of a Tax-Exempt Investor's income attributable to its Shares that is treated as UBTI will be subject to U.S. federal income tax as discussed in "- U.S. Investors in the Fund."

-The Fund believes that it is a PFIC and may also, under certain circumstances, be a CFC.
+It is possible that the Fund is a PFIC.
+In addition, under certain circumstances, the Fund may be a CFC.
 A Tax-Exempt Investor will not be subject to income tax under the PFIC rules, and should not be subject to income tax under the CFC rules, if it is not otherwise taxable under the UBTI provisions with respect to its ownership of its Shares (i.e., because its investment in the Fund is debt-financed).

 A charitable remainder trust is not subject to U.S. federal income taxation with respect to UBTI, but instead is subject to a U.S. federal excise tax equal to the entire amount of any UBTI it derives.
-Under constructive ownership rules, U.S. beneficiaries of any Tax-Exempt Investor that is a charitable remainder trust will be treated for purposes of the PFIC rules and the CFC rules as owning their proportionate shares of such Tax-Exempt Investor's Shares.
+In general, if the Fund is a PFIC or a CFC, U.S. beneficiaries of any Tax-Exempt Investor that is a charitable remainder trust will be treated for purposes of the PFIC rules and the CFC rules as owning their proportionate shares of such Tax-Exempt Investor's Shares for purposes of the regimes applicable to U.S. investors in PFICs and CFCs.
 Any such U.S. beneficiary could be subject to materially adverse tax consequences under the PFIC rules or the CFC rules.
-Upon request, the Fund will provide Shareholders with information necessary to permit any such U.S. person to make a QEF Election with respect to the Fund.
-Any prospective Shareholder that is a charitable remainder trust should consult its tax advisor regarding the advisability of an investment in the Fund.
+Upon request, the Fund will provide shareholders with information necessary to permit any such U.S. person to make a QEF Election with respect to the Fund.
+Any prospective shareholder that is a charitable remainder trust should consult its tax advisor regarding the advisability of an investment in the Fund.

-Tax-Exempt Investors that are private foundations should consult their tax advisors about the possible excise tax consequences to them of an investment in Shares.
+Tax-Exempt Investors that are private foundations, or that are "applicable educational institutions" as defined in Section 4968 of the Code, should consult their tax advisors about the possible excise tax consequences to them of an investment in Shares.